GabeCasciano/COE428/Lab4/README.txt

 Ignore the CMake file, this is just so I can use a nicer IDE.

-The picture of the FSM is in the image titled "FSM_IMAGE.jpg"
+The picture of the FSM is in the image titled "FSM_IMAGE.jpggit s"

 Does not work, I am struggling to get rid od Segmentation Faults.
 This lab is also not complete and I plan on submitting it late,